- What Are Soap Nuts?

 One major drawback is the tendency to push the soap nuts farther than they can go.
 Because there’s a range of loads (3-7) that you can use one batch of nuts for, I tend to try to use them as long as possible.
 Frugal, conservative momma.
 Sometimes I end up having to rewash a load, like the load of camping laundry that still smelled like smoke after being washed.
 I don’t like the waste of water there.
 To soap nuts’ credit, I may have pushed the size of that load a bit much for how stinky the clothing was, too, along with my nuts being on their last legs.
 (Soap nuts instructions say to use medium loads so that there is enough room to agitate the clothes with the saponin.)

-UPDATE: Some tips on How to tell if laundry soap nuts still have cleaning power with photos.
+Here are some tips (with pictures) on how to tell if laundry soap nuts still have any cleaning power left.

 It drives me nuts that the natural cleaning products always seem to cost double the regular ones.
 I am tickled pink with joy that this one doesn’t!
-As long as you buy in bulk, you could get the 32 oz. – 320 loads for $28.95, or the NaturOli Soap Nuts 48 oz gets you 480 loads for around $45.95.
+As long as you compare prices, you could get really good deals.
 (I’m thinking about splitting a bag with my mom.)
 Either one works out to under 10 cents per load (plus the possibility of more if you make your nuts stretch by using cold water!).
 I figure my price point for All Free and Clear is $3.00 for 32 loads after a coupon and sale match-up, or 9.3 cents per load.
 Soap nuts are almost exactly the same price per load, and I don’t have to watch for a sale or cut the coupon.
 Love it!

-UPDATE: A reader asked a question about shelf life.
+Wondering about shelf life?
 Here is the answer from NaturOli:

 Soap nuts basically have an endless shelf life if properly stored.
 If the user plans to have them around for several months, we recommend that they remove them from the muslin bag and store them in an air tight container.
 They should be stored in a cool, dry, dark location away from direct sunlight.
 Most laundry rooms are the perfect location!